Welcome to York University Libraries!

 Library Behaviour Code

-The policies and procedures of the York University Libraries, with respect to expected behaviour in the Libraries, are intended to accord with the Code of Student Rights and Responsibilities.
+The policies and procedures of the York University Libraries, with respect to expected behaviour in the Libraries, are intended to accord with the Code of Student Rights and Responsibilities and York University's Campus Safety Guidelines.

 All library users are required to show consideration for the rights of others and should behave in a manner that does not inconvenience, offend, or limit the rights of other library users to access library materials, services, and facilities.
 Similarly, library users should behave in a manner that does not interfere with or otherwise prevent the library staff from providing library services.